 - Is the meeting remote or in person?

-- Do you have someone making notes so that you can share what was decided with those who didn't attend?
+- Do they have someone making notes so that you can share what was decided with those who didn't attend?

-- Do you need to have a meeting, or can you share the information another way i.e. email or Slack?
+- Do they need to have a meeting, or can they share the information another way, for instance via email or Slack?
 They may find that using asynchronous communication rather than an actual is a better use of everyone's time.

 - Has everyone had the ability to contribute to the agenda so that they come to the meeting suitably prepared to make decisions?

-- If you need to problem solve, do you have techniques that will allow you to do this fast and efficiently?
+- If they need to problem solve, are they using techniques that will allow them to do this quickly and efficiently?

 Types of meetings